Wittle-South-LLC/redux-immutable-model/docs/BaseRIMService.md

 * getFetchURL() - Gets the base URL for the RESTful APIs for persistence operations for this data model object provided in the Configuraiton object passed to the service instance.
+* getInitialState() - Returns blank state instance for this service
 * getObjectClass() - Returns the JavaScript class to be used for all instances managed by this service.
 Assumed to be a subclass of BaseRIMObject.
+* getStatePath() - Returns the services path in the overall Redux state model
 * preProcessResponse() - Calls the preProcessResponse method defined in the Configuration object provided to the service constructor
 * setError(message) - Called when an asynchronous API call returns an error,